Covid-19

 Covid tests

 At-home Covid-19 tests detect antigen proteins from SARS-CoV-2.
-They’re less reliable than PCR tests, which detect SARS-CoV-2 RNA and are done by a health professional.
-To make sure you’re negative for infection, the FDA recommends repeating at-home tests every few days.
+They’re less reliable than PCR tests, which detect SARS-CoV-2 RNA and must be done by a health professional.
+To guarantee you’re negative for infection, take one test upon your first symptoms and repeat the test every 48 hours (or few days) until symptoms cease.

-Every household can sign up to get four free at-home Covid-19 tests through the federal government.
+Every household can get four free Covid-19 tests through the federal government.
 Some insurance carriers will pay for or reimburse you for Covid-19 tests bought at your local pharmacy.

 Combination tests for flu, RSV and Covid-19